cherryot02/FirstCTF/README.md

 My class only required 300 pts, but in total, the CTF is 700 pts.
 So While there were 6 categories, I only did some of Cryptography, Networking and Reverse Engineering.

-Disclaimer: This is not a how-to but more so how I did it.
+Disclaimer: This is not a how-to but more so how I did it. :v: